nneuhoff/traduction-translation-uebersetzung/en/contact.md

 ---

 ## Contact

-Would you like a free, non-binding quote, or do you have any questions?
+**Would you like a free, non-binding quote, or do you have any questions?**

-Just send me a message using the contact form and I will get back to you as soon as possible!
+Just send me a message using the **contact form** and I will get back to you as soon as possible!

-To allow me to process your translation request as effectively as possible, please provide the following information:
+To allow me to process your translation request as effectively as possible, **please provide the following information**:

 - Text type and purpose (e.g., website, brochure, social media)
 - Target audience